 - A purple notice from Medicare that says you automatically qualify for Extra Help.

-- A yellow or green automatic enrollment notice from Medicare.
+- A yellow automatic enrollment notice from Medicare.

 - An Extra Help "Notice of Award" from Social Security.